 One day in Arches National Park gives you just enough time to hike part or all of the Devils Garden Trail, see the main arches and rock formations along Arches Scenic Drive, and hike to Delicate Arch for sunset.
-Click here to learn more about how to spend one day in Arches.

 Where to Stay

 If you want to stay inside of Arches National Park, the only place to do so is at Devils Garden Campground.